+B2

-B2: Post-earthquake School Reconstruction, Nepal
+Post-earthquake School Reconstruction in Nepal - Bridging the Gap in Remote Areas

-United Nations Office for Project Services (UNOPS)
+Submitted by: United Nations Office for Project Services (UNOPS)

-The 2015 earthquake in Nepal destroyed over 500,000 houses and partially damaged another 269,000.
+The 2015 earthquake destroyed over 500,000 houses and partially damaged 269,000.
 Among other sectors, education was severely affected, with over 9,000 school buildings being damaged and 7,553 destroyed.
-A total of 49,681 classrooms were damaged, with 21,169 completely collapsed, 12,522 severely damaged, and 15,990 partially damaged.
+A total of 49,681 classrooms were damaged, with 21,169 completely collapsed, 12,522 being severely damaged, and 15,990 partially damaged.

 Consequently, access to education was further compromised for children of socially vulnerable groups in geographically isolated areas.
-Classes were being held outdoors or in overcrowded temporary learning centres.
-The lack of an appropriate school environment increased the risk of dropout and protection issues, and reconstruction of schools was urgently needed.
+Classes were being held outdoors or in overcrowded temporary learning centers.
+The lack of an appropriate school environment increased the risk of dropout and protection issues, and the reconstruction of schools was urgently needed.

-In December 2018, UNOPS and the Norwegian Embassy agreed to build 24 new earthquake-resilient school buildings with 144 classrooms, and gender-sensitive and disabled-friendly toilet blocks, in earthquake-affected remote districts.
+In December 2018, UNOPS and the Norwegian Embassy agreed to build 24 new earthquake-resilient school buildings with 144 classrooms and gender-sensitive and disabled-friendly toilet blocks in earthquake-affected remote districts.

-The approach was to integrate sustainable, resilient, and inclusive principles across infrastructure lifecycle phases of planning, delivery and management.
+The approach was to integrate sustainable, resilient, and inclusive principles across infrastructure1 lifecycle phases of planning, delivery and management.
 During the planning phase, adaptation was made to existing designs to enhance the resilience of the school facilities.
-Based on the geotechnical and topographical surveys for the selected schools, the project adapted existing designs of the Ministry of Education, Science & Technology (MoE) to enhance resilience to identified hazards of earthquakes, cyclones, floods and landslides.
+Based on the geotechnical and topographical surveys for the selected schools, the project adapted existing designs of the Ministry of Education, Science & Technology (MoE) to enhance resilience to identified hazards of earthquakes, cyclones, floods, and landslides.

 There was a strong emphasis on gender and inclusion.
-Designs for female toilets incorporated requirements to allow pupils to dispose of menstrual sanitary waste in an easy, discreet and hygienic manner.
+Designs for female toilets incorporated requirements to allow pupils to dispose off menstrual sanitary waste in an easy, discreet, and hygienic manner.
 The project also proactively engaged women as part of the workforce throughout the construction.
 Furthermore, schools and toilets were constructed to ensure easy access to wheelchairs.
 During the delivery phase, school buildings were constructed to ensure earthquake stability and resistance by using steel and sub-beams.
 In addition, solar energy systems were installed to ensure a sustainable power supply, reducing the dependency on grid electricity.
-Backup solar power systems were installed to ensure electricity for a minimum of three days of power outages.
+Backup solar power systems were installed to ensure electricity for a minimum of three days during power outages.

-The risk of cyclones and landslides were mitigated through a careful geotechnical analysis that aided in identification of 24 sites.
-Adoption of nature-based solutions such as of vetiver plants around slopes and hilly areas as well as Ashoka and Dhupi tree plantation in flat areas were incorporated to enhance slope stability and mitigate the risk of erosion.
+The risk of cyclones and landslides was mitigated through a carefully done geotechnical analysis that aided in identification of 24 sites.
+Adoption of nature-based solutions2 such as of vetiver plants (Chrysopogon zizanioides) around slopes and hilly areas as well as Ashoka and Dhupi trees plantation in flats were incorporated to mitigate the risk of erosion and enhance slope stability.

-"Rat trap bond" into brickwork was adopted to ensure lower needs for maintenance and insulation and to enhance sustainability in the building design.
-Terrazzo chip flooring was used to promote durability and increase the aesthetic quality of the buildings.
+'Rat trap bond' into brickwork was adopted to ensure lower needs for maintenance, insulation and enhance sustainability in the building design.
+Terrazzo Chip' flooring was used to promote durability and provide aesthetically better looks to the buildings.
 Composite-type PVC roof sheeting (ASP roofing sheets) was used for insulation and reduction of noise during rainfall.
 Finally, a rainwater harvesting system was installed to collect water from roofs for usage in toilets.
 The project had collaboration with MoE, the National Reconstruction Authority (NRA), and the School Management Committee (SMC) throughout its implementation.

-The reconstruction of disaster-resilient school buildings with toilet blocks has contributed to the post-earthquake recovery.
+The reconstruction of disaster resilient school buildings, with toilet blocks, has contributed to the post-earthquake recovery.
 A total of 24 school buildings were reconstructed with 144 new classrooms, benefiting 5,280 students (2,711 girls and 2,569 boys) along with 273 teachers, 216 SMC members, and 451 children with disabilities.

-A post-construction assessment carried out by the UNOPS and the government of Norway listed the following key impacts of the initiative:
+A post-construction assessment carried out by the UNOPS and the Government of Norway, listed the following key impacts of the initiative: